 The CSC shall meet at least once every month via teleconference at a time and date agreed upon members of the CSC.

-The CSC will provide regular updates, no less than three per year, to the direct customers of the IANA naming function.
+The CSC will provide regular updates, at least twice per year, to the direct customers of the IANA naming function.
 These updates may be provided to the RySG and the ccNSO during ICANN meetings.

 The CSC will also consider requests from other groups to provide updates regarding the IANA Functions Operator’s performance.